 Please note that this applies for Air New Zealand operated flights only.
 Please contact the operating carrier for travel on another carrier, including Air New Zealand codeshare flights.

 Travelling is a wonderful experience to share with your child, but we also know how tiring it can be for your both.
-So we've developed an exciting Kids Pack with a wide range of activities and entertainment to keep the little ones occupied.
+So we've developed an exciting Kids Pack available when you book with Air New Zealand and order a children's meal with a wide range of activities and entertainment to keep the little ones occupied.

 Meet the Jet Cadets